rali-udem/gophi/README.md

         For example, to process AMRs with at least an inverse role:
         `showAMRsFile('../../amr-examples/amr-examples.txt',':ARG.-of').`

-    * Show the input AMRs in a *file* that match a `Regex` (which can be '') and all the intermediary structure leading to their English realisation.
+    * Show the input AMRs in a *file* that match a `Regex` (which can be '') and all the intermediary structure leading to their English realization.

         `showAMRsFile(InFileName,Regex).`

-# File organization of GOPHI
+# File organization of GoPhi

 ## Prolog (.pl) files (`build` directory)